 I'm not much of an awards chaser, however I have earned DXCC - Basic, WAS - Basic and WAS - RTTY as a result of my contesting efforts.

-My radios include an IC-7600, IC-746PRO and IC-7100 for HF, and various VHF and UHF mobiles and handhelds.
+My radios include an IC-7600, IC-7300, IC-746PRO, IC-7100 and (my newest toy) an Elecraft KX2 for HF, and various VHF and UHF mobiles and handhelds.
 My antennas are mostly dipoles and modest VHF antennas plus a 6 band KIO Technology Hexbeam on a 30 foot tower And a StepIR BigIR vertical.
 I always run 100 watts or less.

 From 2010 through 2014 I also operated from my winter home in Franklinton, Louisiana, located in Washington Parish, Grid EM40uv.
 I still occasionally operate from Louisiana when on vacation.
 All of my contacts made from Louisiana are uploaded to LOTW and eQSL under call sign NX8G/5.
 Therefore if you want those contacts confirmed you must use NX8G/5, not NX8G.